248nonny/248nonny.github.io/about/blogroll.md

 ## <a href="https://www.youtube.com/c/explosionsfire2" target="_blank">Explosions and Fire</a>

 Do you think chemistry is cool?
 Do you like explosions and/or fire? (for me the answer is "yes" to both!)
 Then this YouTube account is for you!
 Watch as Tom, a chemist in Australia, makes crazy cool molecules (that happen to violently explode).
-See also the <a href="https://www.youtube.com/@ExtractionsAndIre" target="_blank">companion account</a> which details the processes behind the scenes in more detail.
+See also the <a href="https://www.youtube.com/@ExtractionsAndIre" target="_blank">companion account</a> which goes through the chemical syntheses in more detail.